 To remove a run configuration, select it in the Run Configurations popup, and choose Configure | Delete.

 For static methods, you can edit, duplicate, and remove the associated run configurations right from the editor.
 You can recognize a static method that has run configuration by the fixes action indicator to its left.
 Click this indicator or press Alt+Enter and then choose Edit, Duplicate, or Delete actions under the Configure item.

 By default the project/solution is rebuilt.
 You can also execute the active configuration without rebuilding.
-To do so, press Ctrl+Alt+F5 to run without building or Alt+F5 to debug without building.
+To do so, press Control+Alt+F5 to run without building or Alt+F5 to debug without building.

 If you prefer to execute configurations without building, you can change the default behavior.
-To do so, choose Don't build by default in the Run Configurations pop-up (Ctrl+Shift+Alt+R).
-When this option is selected, use Ctrl+F5/ F5 to execute the active configuration without building and Ctrl+Alt+F5/ Alt+F5 if you want to rebuild project/solution before execution.
+To do so, choose Don't build by default in the Run Configurations popup Control+Shift+Alt+R. When this option is selected, use Ctrl+F5/F5 to execute the active configuration without building and Control+Alt+F5/Alt+F5 if you want to rebuild project/solution before execution.

-You can execute any existing configuration using the Run Configurations pop-up (Ctrl+Shift+Alt+R).
-To do so, select the desired configuration in the pop-up, and then choose the proper run/debug command.
-To execute the Visual Studio's configuration, simply choose VS Startup in the pop-up
+You can execute any existing configuration using the Run Configurations popup Control+Shift+Alt+R. To do so, select the desired configuration in the popup, and then choose the proper run/debug command.
+To execute the Visual Studio's configuration, choose VS Startup in the popup.

 If a static method has an associated run configuration, ReSharper displays a fixed action indicator to its left.
 In this case, no dialog is shown when you execute the method.

 Attach debugger to a running configuration

 If you need to debug a run configuration, you can start it in a debug mode right away.
 However, if you execute a run configuration with a Run or Run without building commands, you can attach to it anytime later.